A list of study materials to get your private pilot license with ease.

 As a pilot, you must be aware of all the Federal Aviation Regulations to operate safe flights.

 Rules and regulations are crucial for ensuring safety.
-If you study the rules, you can prevent yourself from harm’s way.
+By studying the rules, you can prevent yourself from harm’s way.

-On the other hand, you’ll see questions during your private pilot knowledge test related to Aviation regulations.
-You can find the updated answers to those questions in the current version of this book.
+On the other hand, during your private pilot knowledge test, you’ll encounter questions related to Aviation regulations.
+The updated answers to those questions are in the current version of this book.

 It doesn’t mean you’ve to purchase this book every year.
 Having the most updated version is adequate for learning the fundamentals of flight operations in Federal airspace.